giotto-ai/gtda-challenge-2020/README.md

 2. The dataset has to be public or publishable
 3. The code shall use the ```latest``` versions of all its dependencies and run using **Python 3.8**
 4. [Giotto-tda](https://github.com/giotto-ai/giotto-tda) has to play a central role in tha analysis
+5. Performance: the Jupyter notebooks will be automatically tested when the PR is submitted.
+Their running time shall not exceed the 15 minutes on the GitHub Actions machines (some tolerance margin can be applied to this fifth rule).

 ## Submission procedure
 1. The first step is to fork this repository